spotfiresoftware/spotfire-quickstart/terraform/aws/README.md

 ## Usage

-The deployment life cycle consists of these steps:
+The deployment life cycle consists of these main steps:

-- Prepare your launcher host
+- Install requirements
-- Configure the target environment
+- Configure your cloud account and the target infrastructure sizing
 - Create the required infrastructure (with Terraform)
 - Deploy the Spotfire software (with Ansible)
 - Resize or reconfigure the created environment
 - Destroy the created environment

-### Prepare your launcher host

-1. Initiate your environment (it installs and upgrades all required Terraform modules):
+### Install requirements

+First, you need to install `terraform`, `ansible` and the AWS CLI in your launcher.

+For a quick reference, see [Install the applications](docs/Setup.md).

+### Configure your cloud account and the target infrastructure sizing

+**Note**: The specific method to access your cloud account and roles might change depending on your company policy.
+Make sure you understand how identity management works in AWS.
+The steps below are an example:

+1. If not already done, sign in into AWS with the AWS CLI:
     ```bash
-    make init
+    make aws-login
     ```

-2. If not already done, configure the credentials for the AWS CLI:
+   **Note**: This make command wraps a call to `aws sts assume-role`.
+   For more details or other alternative authentication methods, see [AWS Sign in methods](https://docs.aws.amazon.com/signin/latest/userguide/how-to-sign-in.html).

+2. Typically, you need to change role, depending on your AWS setup:
     ```bash
     make aws-assume-role-env
     ```
-    **Note**: For more details, see [Install the applications](docs/Setup.md).

     **Note**: The AWS token expires in some minutes-hours depending on your AWS account configuration.
     In that case, apply again to continue the AWS session.

 ### Configure the target environment

-3. You can customize the **deployment environment** by editing the file `terraform.env`.
+1. You can customize the **deployment environment** by editing the file `terraform.env`.

    **Note**: You need to use a different `TF_WORKSPACE` for applying different environments for the same location.

-4. You can customize the **infrastructure settings** like number of instances or sizing, by modifying the `terraform.env`, `variables.tfvars` and `vars-size-XS.tfvars`.
+2. You can customize the **infrastructure settings** like number of instances or sizing, by modifying the `terraform.env`, `variables.tfvars` and `vars-size-XS.tfvars`.
    Open the files for listing the existing configuration variables, description and documentation links.

    **Note**: Using a different `prefix` string in the `variables.tfvars` per environment, you can create multiple environments using the same account.